 My studio has been powered by 100% renewable energy since 2015, and as of 2019, I have committed to eliminating as many petroleum-based acrylic paints and harmful solvents from my practice as possible.
 Instead, I mix my own archival, earth-friendly paints using 100% non-toxic, sustainably harvested pigments, and combine them with natural binders such as gum arabic, or walnut oil.
 My mixed media originals often incorporate old letters, antique papers and reclaimed materials — if one of my giclée prints comes out less than perfect, it will inevitably end up in the collages too.

-My giclée prints and greeting cards are made on-demand, so as not to incur waste.
-I use a professional-grade printer that utilizes pigment-based inks to ensure water-resistance, durability and longevity.
-After many test prints, I settled on a luxuriously thick 300 gsm, 100% cotton, acid-free archival paper — the level of quality is such that it is often difficult to tell the original painting from the print!
+The prints and greeting cards are made on-demand, so as not to incur waste.
+I use a professional-grade, pigment-based printer, and 300 gsm, 100% cotton, acid-free archival paper, to ensure water-resistance, durability and longevity.
 I take great care in making my fine art reproductions and stationery, and want to ensure that the art looks bright, fresh and new for generations to come.

 I am also conscientious about whom I partner with, and consider the origins and impact of all materials used.
 All of my business cards are printed on paper that is 100% recycled from cotton tees, the envelopes that come with my stationery are also made from recycled content, as are the mailers in which I package my prints.
 I now ship everything via UPS’s carbon neutral shipping program.

-Simply put, I am mindful to do my best in offering art and designs of the highest archival quality, while employing practices that respect our natural world (nature is my main source of inspiration, after all).
+Simply put, I am mindful to do my best in offering art and designs of the highest archival quality, while employing practices that respect and protect our natural world.
 It’s a work-in-progress, and most certainly not perfect!
 But I am committed to continually seeking ways to make things better, and truly appreciate you joining with me on this journey.